 At the beginning of the quest, we found out we needed particular labwork (and we learned NOT to take our thyroid meds before the blood draw—the T3 peaks and makes the free T3 look too high to an uninformed doctor).
 If your current doctor won’t order all the lab work, you can legally order your own–see the link for facilities, including ordering your own saliva cortisol test.

 6. Have autoimmune Hashimoto’s Disease?
 It’s very treatable, we learned over the years.
 We do NOT have to “let it run its course”.

 If one of both of the two antibodies labs reveal you have the autoimmune Hashimoto’s disease, this book is for you, called Hashimoto’s: Taming the Beast.
 It’s an excellent companion book to the updated revision STTM book.
 You’ll read about the importance of gut health, all sorts of environmental triggers you need to avoid, genetics of Hashi’s, a great deal of research footnotes and links, and best of all, a good amount of patient-to-patient testimonies on how Hashi’s patients lowered their antibodies, how they changed the way they eat, and MORE.
 And note that we discovered BOTH antibodies have to be done, not just one.
 We found that the vast majority of those with Hashi’s tolerate a working NDT well, or T3 in their treatment and getting OPTIMAL.
 And and it can even lower your antibodies if you achieve “optimal”.

-There are reasons which have nothing to do with Natural Desiccated Thyroid or T3, we noted in each other….or the false idea that NDT has too much T3.
-1) Some simply don’t raise their NDT or T4/T3 to an “optimal” dose–a common mistake which eventually causes a worsening return of hypo.
-2) But others found out that NDT or T4/T3 simply reveals certain problems: a cortisol issue and/or low iron.
+There are reasons which have nothing to do with a working Natural Desiccated Thyroid or T3, we noted in each other….or the false idea that a working NDT has too much T3.
+1) Some simply don’t raise their working NDT or T4/T3 to an “optimal” dose–a common mistake which eventually causes a worsening return of hypo.
+2) But others found out that a working NDT or T4/T3 simply reveals certain problems: a cortisol issue and/or low iron.
 Cortisol issues can cause anxiety or hyper-like symptoms when one tries to raise NDT, plus one’s free T3 to go high in the blood and not make it to the cell, which we call pooling.
 Inadequate iron pushes reverse T3 up, the inactive hormone.
-So testing those and correcting them before raising has been key in order to soar on NDT.
+So testing those and correcting them before raising has been key in order to soar with T3 in one’s treatment.
 Also Read #8 and 9 below.
-Lyme disease may complicate use of NDT and require T3-only–it’s individual.
-Work with your doctor.
+Lyme disease seems to require T3-only, since active Lyme can raise your reverse T3.

 8. Cortisol problems are rampant due to T4-only or being underdosed due to the TSH.

-Sadly, since thyroid patients can remain hypothyroid due to being held hostage to the TSH lab result, or are just underdosed on NDT or T4/T3, or just being on T4-only meds, the stress can cause cortisol problems.
-And it’s another issue you will need to treat!!
+Sadly, since thyroid patients can remain hypothyroid due to being held hostage to the TSH lab result, or are just underdosed on NDT or T4/T3, or just being on T4-only meds, the stress can cause cortisol problems in many.
+And it’s another issue you will need to treat!
 The last chapter in the STTM II book brilliantly explains why and how we fall into low cortisol, for example.
 Low cortisol (and sometimes mixed with high) can cause irritability, easy to anger, impatience, paranoia, denial, defensiveness, and waking up in the morning feeling unrefreshed or hard to get going.
-So patients have found it VERY wise to learn about the adrenals early on by starting with the Discovery Steps (with even more detail in the updated revised book).
+So patients have found it VERY wise to learn about the adrenals early on by starting with the Discovery Steps (with even more detail in the updated revision book).
 See all the wisdom about adrenals and treatment in order to guide a doctor—they are very backwards about all this.
-See Chapters 5 and 6 in updated revised STTM book for even more details which are very important!!
+See Chapters 5 and 6 in updated revision STTM book for even more details which are very important!!

 9. Serum iron deficiency (and it’s about FOUR iron labs) is common with being on T4 alone or being underdosed even with T3 in one’s treatment…

 We learned repeatedly that “being in range” doesn’t equal “optimal”.
-And non-optimal serum iron is all-too common with thyroid patients, both female and male, and like adrenal issues, can cause problems when you try to raise natural desiccated thyroid or T4/T3.
+And non-optimal serum iron is all-too common with thyroid patients, both female and male, and like adrenal issues, can cause problems when you try to raise a working NDT or T4/T3.
 It’s probably due to the fact that when hypothyroid, you don’t absorb nutrients as well.
-And remember: it’s about FOUR iron labs, NOT just ferritin.
-Lots more in the Odds and End chapter of the 2019 updated evised STTM book.
+And remember: t’s about FOUR iron labs, NOT just ferritin.
+Lots more in the Odds and End chapter of the 2019 updated revision STTM book.
 Good information to share with your doctor.
 Have high iron?
 Go here.
 Some have the MTHFR mutation causing a poor ability to break down iron and other heavy metals, and we see that revealed with low ferritin along with good or high iron.